tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 - draw_dot displays these nodes and edges, adds nodes where ops are for clarity

 ## Backprop by hand through Andrej's Graph
 Karpathy uses a graphical visualisation of expressions (shown in the image below) to improve intuition around finding derivatives at each node with respect to the output.
-The expression used in his video is shown below, along with the graph.
+The expression used in his video is shown below, along with the graph that shows how nodes are combined with operations towards the output.
 ```python
 e = a * b
 d = e + c